felipesandoli/friends-of-the-forest/README.md

 The user can get to know how a family run farm is implementing agroforestry practices visiting the farm or registering for a masterclass.
 The user can also understand why this is important and sign up for periodical news about the topic.

+The target audience is people that work or would like to work with agriculture and would like to do so in a sustainable way.

 ## 1.2.
 User Stories

 ### First time users